Refried beans recipe from scratch made in just 5 minutes! All you need is a handful of ingredients to make this delicious mexican favorite.

 These are so simple but really flavorful!

 Like I said above, I use black beans and pinto beans interchangeably in this recipe.

 Ever since I got my immersion blender, it has been my best friend and this recipe is one of the main reasons why!

 I love these beans alone, or in pretty much anything.

 I had a hard time photographing them because I kept dipping chips in to eat.
 The flavor is so addictive!

 Ever since I discovered the immersion blender hack, I’ve been making my own homemade refried beans instead of buying them.

-- 1 can of black beans, partially drained (see notes)
+- 1 can of black beans or pinto beans, partially drained (see notes)

 - 2 teaspoons cumin

 - 1 teaspoon chili powder